Diamonds in the Ruff

 Young dogs, like young children, struggle with containing their emotions and their bodies.
 They have more energy, they are easily overwhelmed, and they are quickly activated by sights and sounds and smells.
 Adolescents push boundaries and need accountability.
 Some breeds mature quickly, others more slowly.

 How much time have you put into training a specific skills?

 "But he knows this!"
 Yes, in his kitchen.
 But not here.
 Not now.

 He may understand the basic concept of "come when called" across his own backyard.
 Now, litter the same yard with hotdogs and see how well he comes.
 You CAN train to that level.
-But you can't expect a pup who barely has the concept down to perform at that level of distraction until you have put in the work and time and dedication and skill to train him to that level.
+But you can't expect a pup who barely has the concept down to perform at difficult levels of distraction until you have put in the work and time and dedication and skill to generalize his training to that level.

 Like any learning skill, if you don't continue to practice, your proficiency fades.
 If you want your dog to be "perfect" you must maintain that high level training with ongoing practice and exposure in many environments.

 If your dog is placed in a novel situation that is too much for his skill level, his polished behaviors will be less-polished and his weaker behaviors will become non-existent.